mactul/discordslashcommands/README.md

 ### Informations about slash commands

-slash commands are restricted by discord.\
+Slash commands are restricted by discord.\
 There are many things you need to know to be able to use them.

 You must have access to your developer portal.\